Kitware/CMake/Help/command/try_compile.rst

   given to the ``CMAKE_FLAGS`` option will be ignored.

 ``LINK_OPTIONS <options>...``
-  Specify link step options to pass to :command:`target_link_options` or to :prop_tgt:`STATIC_LIBRARY_OPTIONS` target property in the generated project, depending of the :variable:`CMAKE_TRY_COMPILE_TARGET_TYPE` variable.
+  Specify link step options to pass to :command:`target_link_options` or to set the :prop_tgt:`STATIC_LIBRARY_OPTIONS` target property in the generated project, depending on the :variable:`CMAKE_TRY_COMPILE_TARGET_TYPE` variable.

 ``OUTPUT_VARIABLE <var>``
-  Store the output from the build process the given variable.
+  Store the output from the build process in the given variable.

 ``<LANG>_STANDARD <std>``
   Specify the :prop_tgt:`C_STANDARD`, :prop_tgt:`CXX_STANDARD`,